 Academic Vocabulary: Each unit contains one or more pages from this category, which will support students as they learn academic vocabulary.
 Every reader has a glossary of academic vocabulary.
 The vocabulary words are in boldface where they are used in context in the reader.
-These pages provide extra practice with the vocabulary.
+Word Wise and Word Wiser provide extra practice with the vocabulary.